January 2019 Income Report

 I even had some days where I didn’t sell a single copy of The Heart to Start.
 However, my ROI shot through the roof.
 In my one-year report, I reported a 36% ROI on ad spend across all books.
 Over the past couple of weeks, I’ve had about a 200% ROI.
 I’ll know more when I put together my February income report.

 I’m not optimizing for the highest-possible ROI.
-I don’t mind spending money on ads, and I enjoy the points from my advertising credit card.
+I don’t mind spending money on ads, and I enjoy the points from my 3x points credit card.
 I’m also not optimizing for profit.
 Ultimately, I’m looking for some combination of a decent ROI, optimal profit, and a healthy number of book sales.
 I still need to experiment to find that sweet spot.

 What I am learning is that the automation I set up for Sponsored Product ads seems to be working well.
 But I still have a lot of experimenting to do when it comes to Lockscreen Ads.